keystonejs/keystone/docs/guides/intro-to-graphql.md

 ### updateUser

-Update a User by ID.
-Accepts an `id` parameter that should match the id of a user item.
+Update a `User` by ID.
+Accepts an `id` parameter that should match the id of a `User` item.
 The object should contain keys matching the field definition of the list. `updateUser` performs a _partial update_, meaning only keys that you wish to update need to be provided.

 #### Usage